Casein Allergy: Symptoms and Signs

 • swelling of the throat or lips

-If your child experiences any of these symptoms, it’s important to seek medical help immediately.
+If your child experiences any of these symptoms, seek medical help immediately.

 Casein Allergies vs Lactose Intolerance